olgapombo/olgapombo.github.io/organization_scientific_meetings.md

 > * 7 April 2026: S. Weil e H. Arendt.
 Trabalho e condição humana (Simone Weil and Hannah Arendt – Labour and the Human Condition) by Correia Jesuíno.
 > * 5 May 2026: Da civilização da palavra a civilização da imagem (From the Civilization of the Word to the Civilization of the Image) by Olga Pombo.

-* Organizer of the Seminar **A cultura integral do individuo de Bento de Jesus Caraça** (The Integral Culture of the Individual by Bento de Jesus Caraça), within the framework of the Associação Bento de Jesus Caraça, Lisbon, October 2025 - May 2026, 8 sessions:
+* Organizer of the Seminar **A cultura integral do individuo de Bento de Jesus Caraça / The Integral Culture of the Individual by Bento de Jesus Caraça**,  Associação Bento de Jesus Caraça, Lisbon, October 2025 - May 2026, 8 sessions:
 > * 9 October 2025 - Objecto e objectivo do texto.
 Questões metodológicas.
 Matemática e filosofia (Object and objective of the text.
 Methodological questions.
 Mathematics and philosophy, session led by Olga Pombo.
 > * 13 November 2025 - Contexto e oportunidade do texto.
 O intelectual e o activista.
 Compreender e agir (Context and opportunity of the text.
 The intellectual and the activist.
 Understanding and acting), session led by Olga Pombo
 > * 11 December 2025: Procura de um fundamento para os desenvolvimentos argumentativos posteriores.
 Progresso e contradição (Search for a foundation for subsequent argumentative developments.
 Progress and contradiction), session led by Olga Pombo